MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-- Review which resource may have been compromised, such as potential data downloads.
+- Review which resource might have been compromised, such as potential data downloads.

 ### Activity from suspicious IP addresses

 Activity from an IP address that has been identified as risky by Microsoft Threat Intelligence or by your organization.
-These IP addresses were identified as being involved in malicious activities, such as performing password spray, botnet command and control (C&C), and may indicate a compromised account.
+These IP addresses were identified as being involved in malicious activities, such as performing password spray, botnet command and control (C&C), and might indicate a compromised account.

 **TP**, **B-TP**, or **FP**?